CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX05_Gettingstarted.md

 - **Develop a Flow with LLM and Prompt Tools**: You will learn how to build a flow using LLM and Prompt tools by defining objectives, crafting and refining prompts, and leveraging model outputs to create effective, task-specific AI workflows.

-- **Perform Iterative Prompt Tuning and Variant Comparison**: You will learn how to refine prompts through successive iterations and compare output variants to systematically improve the accuracy, relevance, and effectiveness of model responses.
+- **Design and Implement a Chat Flow**: You will learn how to create a chat flow using Azure AI Foundry by integrating inputs, configuring LLM nodes, and testing the interaction with a deployed language model to ensure accurate, production-ready responses.

-- **Optimize Flow Performance for Production**: You will learn how to analyze and refine workflows by identifying bottlenecks, applying best practices, and implementing continuous monitoring to ensure efficient, reliable, and scalable production performance.
+- **Use LLM and Prompt Tools in Flows**: You will learn how to test and validate your developed flow using the chat interface in Azure AI Foundry, leveraging built-in LLM and prompt tools to fine-tune prompts and ensure accurate, context-aware model responses.

 ## Prerequisites